Contents

 The Injury Response and Review policy for reporting and reviewing work-related injury or illness defines actions to ensure that Lawrence Berkeley National Laboratory (Berkeley Lab) exercises sound business practice and meets regulatory requirements.
 Key Berkeley Lab expectations under this policy include:

-- Notifying line management of all work-related injuries and illness
+- Notifying line management and Health Services of all work-related injuries and illness

 - Ensuring appropriate health care is provided to all employees reporting a work-related injury or illness